MILL5/yocto/README.md

 #### Assembly Registration ####

 Create a static class in your application called AssemblyRegistration with an Initialize method that takes a single parameter of IContainer.
 This is a way for an assembly to be completely self contained, register implementations and manage lifetime sematics.

+#### Custom Factories ####

+Now you can provide a custom factory using Func<T> with the Register, RegisterSingleton, RegisterPerThread, RegisterPooled methods.

+#### Register Instances ####
+Already have an instance and want to register that instance?
+Now you can!
+The Register method now accepts instances.